mirceaulinic/mirceaulinic.github.io/_posts/2019-06-17-minionless-salt-automation.md

 https://github.com/mirceaulinic/salt-sproxy/tree/master/examples/ansible/.

-In this way, you can benefit from Ansible's simplicity and Salt's power and flexibility (and ease of extensibility) altogether, *while you don't have to learn a DSL to use the tool*.
+In this way, you can benefit from Ansible's simplicity and Salt's power and flexibility (and ease of extensibility) altogether.

 Migrating from Proxy Minions to salt-sproxy
 -------------------------------------------